ColbySawyer7/config-opennsa3/README.md

 As OpenNSA requires a Postgres database, docker-compose is used to coordinate the setup of the two containers.

-1. Make sure opennsa.conf and opennsa.nrm are in the config dir Leave the database config as-is.
+1. Make sure the config dir is correct
+   Leave the database config as-is.

-2. $ ./create-compose
+2. $ . create-compose
    This will substitute stuff in the templates and create docker-compose.yml

-3. $ docker-compose up
+3. $ docker-compose -p "OpenNSA" up
    This should bring up a PostgreSQL instance and OpenNSA.
+The entire stack will be named "OpenNSA"

 You may have to edit template.yml to expose OpenNSA ports publicly, mount in